Banno/banno-powerons/odt-opt-in/ODT Opt-in JSON Contract.md

       "Check the box for an account to opt-in to overdraft services.
 Un-check the box for an", "",
       "account to opt-out of overdraft services."
+    ],
+    "optInInformationText": [
+      "This account will be opted-in to overdraft services.
+The fee disclosure below applies."
+    ],
+    "optOutInformationText": [
+      "This account will be opted-out from overdraft services."
     ]
   }
 }